john-overton/congress-at-work/README.md

 9. **Error handling:**
    - Implement robust error handling for API calls and data processing

 # Congress.gov Twitter Bot Tweet Topics

+A full list of tweet topics the x/twitter bot should employ

-## 1. New Bill Introductions
+1. **New Bill Introductions**
     - Brief summaries of newly introduced bills
     - Key sponsors and co-sponsors
     - Main objectives of the proposed legislation

-## 2. Bill Status Updates
+2. **Bill Status Updates**
     - Progress of bills through committees
     - Upcoming votes in the House or Senate
     - Results of key votes

-## 3. Law Enactments
+3. **Law Enactments**
     - Announcements when bills are signed into law
     - Brief explanations of what the new law does
     - Effective dates of new laws

-## 4. Committee Hearings
+4. **Committee Hearings**
     - Upcoming important committee hearings
     - Summaries of key testimony from hearings

-## 5. Amendments to Existing Laws
+5. **Amendments to Existing Laws**
     - Proposed changes to current legislation
     - Explanations of how amendments might impact existing laws

-## 6. Bipartisan Efforts
+6. **Bipartisan Efforts**
     - Highlight bills with strong bipartisan support
     - Cross-party collaborations on legislation

-## 7. Controversial Legislation
+7. **Controversial Legislation**
     - Outline key points of debate on contentious bills
     - Present different perspectives on divisive issues

-## 8. Budget and Appropriations
+8. **Budget and Appropriations**
     - Updates on budget proposals and negotiations
     - Key spending allocations in appropriations bills

-## 9. Explanations of Existing Laws
+9. **Explanations of Existing Laws**
     - "Did you know?" tweets about current laws
     - Clarifications on commonly misunderstood legislation

-## 10. Legislative Calendars
+10. **Legislative Calendars**
     - Important upcoming dates in the legislative process
     - Deadlines for key bills or budget approvals

-## 11. Member Activity
+11. **Member Activity**
     - Notable speeches or statements from members of Congress
     - Voting records on significant legislation

-## 12. Public Engagement Opportunities
+12. **Public Engagement Opportunities**
     - Information on how constituents can provide input on bills
     - Deadlines for public comments on proposed regulations